arvatoaws-labs/k8soptimizer/README.rst

 --------------------------

 - Default: `0.95`
-- Description: The default quantile used when querying metrics over time.
+- Description: The default quantile used when querying metrics over time. (max value is 1.0, a higher value will result in higher resource requests)

 DRY_RUN_MODE
 ------------